sharonjr/rapid-prototyping-with-streamlit/M1/L1/Lab1/README.md

 In this first lab, you'll interact with the final demo app that we'll build out in this course.

-The app is accessible at: [https://avalanche.streamlit.app](https://avalanche.streamlit.app)
+🕹️ The app is accessible at: [https://avalanche.streamlit.app](https://avalanche.streamlit.app)

+🐙 The code repo for the app is available at: [https://github.com/sfc-gh-cnantasenamat/avalanche/](https://github.com/sfc-gh-cnantasenamat/avalanche/)